Wishmaster117/Trinity-Admin/README.md

 In-game search, filters, and action logs
 Fully compatible with WoW 11.1.0
 Multilingual-ready

-:link: Learn More & Get the Addon
+Learn More & Get the Addon:
 Due to the significant development effort, the addon is available through a referral-based access system (free of charge).

 Preview:
 https://youtu.be/eF8vu5FURTA

-:backhand_index_pointing_right: [Visit the official TrinityAdmin forum thread] AzerothDevs - Login
+Visit the official TrinityAdmin forum thread AzerothDevs: https://www.azerothdevs.com/viewforum.php?f=42

 Special thanks to the TrinityCore devs—this project wouldn’t exist without your incredible work.